 Believe me when I tell you that all of the "learn guitar overnight", or "in 5 days", or "in 5 weeks" programs are a bunch of bull.

-The people who make it seem easy, the rock stars, the classical guitarists, the guitar teachers, they have all been playing for many years, even decades!
-The best guitarists of all time, like Eric Clapton, Robert Johnson, Jimmy Page, Santana, etc. have devoted their life to learning the guitar.
+The people who make it seem easy, the rock stars, the classical guitarists, the guitar teachers, have all been playing for many years, even decades!
+The best guitarists of all time, like Eric Clapton, Robert Johnson, Jimmy Page, Santana, etc. have devoted their lives to learning the guitar.

 So the moral of the story is that you shouldn't get discouraged when you're not shredding like Slash after 3 months of playing.